-The Executive Director has entered into a service agreement with the Company and the Non-Executive Directors have entered into letters of appointment with the Company.
+The Executive Directors have entered into service agreements with the Company and the Non-Executive Directors have entered into letters of appointment with the Company.

 All such contracts impose certain restrictions as regards the use of confidential information and intellectual property and the Executive Director's service contract imposes restrictive covenants which apply following the termination of the agreement.